nemo4598/joke_machine/README.md

 ## Features

-- Generates and displays random jokes (in Czech)
+- Generates and displays random jokes (in English)
 - Output on a color TFT SPI display
 - Easy to modify and add new jokes in the code
 - Uses the TFT_eSPI library (or other compatible library for your display)